Pope: Don't send migrants back to Libya and 'inhumane' camps

 The Libyan coast guard, which has been trained and equipped by Italy, has also been criticized for rescuing migrants in Libyan waters and then returning them to land where the detention centers awaited them.

-Doctors Without Borders tweeted on Friday that crew aboard the Geo Barents had “witnessed an interception” by the Libyan coast guard.

-“We don’t know the exact number of people intercepted.
-But we know that they will be forcibly taken to dangerous detention facilities and exposed to violence and exploitation,” the humanitarian organization said.
+On Friday, Doctors Without Borders tweeted that crew aboard the Geo Barents had “witnessed an interception” by the Libyan coast guard and that the migrants “”will be forcibly taken to dangerous detention facilities and exposed to violence and exploitation.”

 Follow AP’s global migration coverage at https://apnews.com/hub/migration